 Amazon CloudWatch designates metrics by AWS account and region.
 Metrics are separated by AWS account and then by region.
 Metrics are aggregated within the combination of AWS account and AWS region.

-Cloud Monitoring includes metrics from all Google Cloud projects that are added to a Workspace.
-Metrics are separated by the combination of the Workspace and Google Cloud project.
+Cloud Monitoring includes metrics from all Google Cloud projects that are added to a metrics scope.
+Metrics are separated by the Google Cloud project.
 You can aggregate metrics within the Cloud Monitoring account.

 Amazon CloudWatch automatically collects metrics for AWS cloud services such as Amazon EC2, Amazon ECS, and AWS Lambda.
 Additionally, CloudWatch Agent provides the ability to collect more system-level metrics from EC2 instances and from on-premises servers.
 You can publish custom metrics to CloudWatch by using the CloudWatch agent, the AWS CLI, or an API.

 Cloud Monitoring automatically collects metrics for

 Google Cloud services such as GKE, Cloud Functions,